A Simple Algorithm for Consistent Query Answering under Primary Keys: Lower bounds

-satisfies the same property: $\certain(\qFive)$ cannot be computed using $\Cqk(\qFive)$ for any choice of $k$.
-This is shown by reducing the case of $\qFive$ to the case of $\qFour$. \item Finally, in \Cref{sec:caseanyquery} we prove the same property for \emph{any} "self-join-free query" $q$ such that $q\models\lnot\HP$ by reducing the case of $\qFive$ to such query $q$.
-However, this case needs some technical lemmas from \cite{DBLP:journals/tods/KoutrisW17}.

-In \Cref{sec:koutriswijsen-hard} we describe some of the techniques developed in~\cite{DBLP:journals/tods/KoutrisW17} implying that $\certain(q)$ is \conp-hard when $\HP$ fails.
-The reduction from $\qFive$ to $q$ of the previous item uses these techniques (more precisely, \Cref{thm-sjf-lowerbound}) and the section is ordered in a way to suit this flow. \end{enumerate} We further show, in \Cref{thm:q4-sbm-complete}, that $\certain(\qFour)$ is equivalent (modulo \logspace-reductions) to a "matching problem@SBM problem" whose precise complexity is a long-standing open problem.
-This confirms the difficulty to obtain a complete complexity classification of $\certain(q)$ for "self-join" queries $q$ even on two atoms (which has been recently been proved \cite{ourPODS} where the polynomial cases are solved via the combination of $\Cqk$ algorithm and the bipartite matching algorithm)
+On the other hand we prove, in \Cref{thm:q4-sbm-complete}, that $\certain(\qFour)$ is equivalent (modulo \logspace reductions) to a "matching problem@SBM problem" whose precise complexity is a long-standing open problem.
+This confirms the difficulty to obtain a complete complexity classification of $\certain(q)$ for "self-join" queries $q$ even on two atoms.\footnote{The dichotomy for two-atom queries has recently been proved in \cite{ourPODS}.
+Remarkably, the polynomial cases are solved via a combination of the $\Cqk$ algorithm and the "bipartite matching algorithm@SBM problem".}